Hopper262/marathon-utils/README.md

 Converts map XML (from map2xml.pl) into images similar to the in-game automap.
 Uses Cairo as the rendering engine to output PNG, PDF, or SVG files.
 Call with the "-help" flag to see the many options.

+### mark2dir.pl

+Extracts files from a ".mark" archive as used in Marathon: Durandal for XBLA.

+### cmt2dds.pl

+Uncompresses ".cmt" texture files found in Marathon: Durandal for XBLA.

+### cma2wavs.pl

+Uncompresses and converts ".cma" audio archives found in Marathon: Durandal for XBLA.
+Creates one or more ".wav" files in the current directory.